 Is my donation tax deductible?

 La Societe Vieille Maison Association is a registered Canadian non-profit society that does not have charitable status.
 GoFundMe donations are generally not tax deductible.
 Prints purchased as individual membership can be tax deductible in certain circumstances.
 Check with your tax preparer.
 Limited Edition DNA-Infused art sold by SaltWreck can be attractively tax deductible when purchased by Canadian businesses.
 Ask your tax accountant about the advantages and ITCs of purchasing Canadian art.
-Our service providers
+Our service providers can not issue receipts for the purposes of personal Income Tax deductions as a charitable contribution.

 Will I get a receipt?

 Yes.
 GoFundMe will provide you with a proof of transaction.
 Transaction, processing and receipt for annual membership prints provided by Shopify & Printful, our third-party service providers.
-For those purchasing DNA-infused prints, a transaction receipt and personalized Certificate of Audited Authentication will be provided from our partner and service provider SaltWreck
+For those purchasing DNA-infused prints, a transaction receipt and personalized Certificate of Audited Authentication will be provided from our partner and service provider SaltWreck.

 When will it re-open?